lucascpedroso/calculator/README.md

 ## 💻 Project

-This is a calculator like the one we have on our computer.
+This is a calculator like the one we have in our computer.

 ---